splice/sre-exercise/README.md

 If we move forward with you to the next step in the interview process, we will be looking to meet with you to discuss your solution.
 We are curious about how you would scale the solution, have the solution be included in CI/CD, possible refactor work, and other related questions.

-Once completed, please email the solution over to kelly at splice.com.
+Once completed, please email the solution over to kelly.dunn at splice.com.

 Have fun, and good luck!